Jury Selection

 Get Help with Medical Malpractice

 If you or someone you know has been the victim of medical malpractice or misconduct, you need to get legal help.
-Contact Medical Malpractice attorney Joel Williams.
+Contact Medical Malpractice attorney Marc Howard.
 He can help you understand your rights and help you get the compensation you deserve.

 When are Punitive Damages Recoverable ?